 Basis the strength of a BS session, most students require up to 2-3 edits in our experience.
 In rare cases, students have needed up to 4 sessions.

 OR

-This Upto 4 edits is company policy.
+Upto 4 edits is company policy.
 However we will not give a go ahead on an essay that is not upto our standards.

 12] Can you share your success rate?